Business Term Loan Calculator

 Understanding Your Results

 The business term loan calculator will output the weekly or monthly Payment, the Total Repayment Amount and the Cost of the Loan.
-You can dive deeper into the calculations by selecting the Amortization Table for a detailed, payment-by-payment schedule leading up to your final payoff date.
+You can dive deeper into the calculations by creating an Amortization Table for a detailed, payment-by-payment schedule leading up to your final payoff date.

 Here’s what the numbers tell you: